 Astronomy Picture of the Day

-Image Credit & Copyright: Bernard Miller
+Image Credit & Copyright: Ángel Molina

 Text: Keighley Rockcliffe (NASA GSFC, UMBC CSST, CRESST II)